SWi1/FooDB_polyphenol_analysis/README.md

 ## Required Files

-Data Availablity: Food composition database data that is already publicly available is provided on this GitHub repository.
+**Data Availability**: Food composition database data that is already publicly available is provided on this GitHub repository.
 Requests for non-metagenomic data from the USDA ARS WHNRC Nutritional Phenotyping Study used in this analysis should be made via an email to the senior WHNRC author on the publication of interest.
 Requests will be reviewed quarterly by a committee consisting of the study investigators.

 -   **FNDDS 2017-2018 Data**, Downloadable as xlsx files fom the [USDA ARS Beltsville Food Surveys Research Group](https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/fndds-download-databases/).
-What We Eat in America (WWEIA) category code file was manually adjusted for food matrices on top of data derived from [here](https://www.ars.usda.gov/ARSUserFiles/80400530/pdf/1718/Food_categories_2017-2018.pdf).

     1)  '2017-2018 FNDDS At A Glance - Ingredient Nutrient Values.xlsx'
     2)  '2017-2018 FNDDS At A Glance - FNDDS Ingredients.xlsx'

 -   **FooDB Data Sets**, Downloadable as FooDB CSV File from [foodb.ca/downloads](https://foodb.ca/downloads).
-FooDB Data Dictionary for related files is provided [here].(link)
+FooDB Data Dictionary for Content, Compound, and Food csv files is provided [here](https://github.com/SWi1/FooDB_polyphenol_analysis/blob/main/FooDB/README.md).

     1)  Content.csv (requires additional bzip2)
     2)  Compound.csv (requires additional bzip2)